lambdaclass/concrete/ROADMAP.md

 from Phase 8 flagships and workloads, before public comparison pressure turns informal speed impressions into claims.

+**Decision status:** the project affirms predictable generated-code performance as an evidence-bearing claim; `docs/DECISIONS.md` records the posture.
+Individual comparisons remain `performance_not_claimed` until this task supplies their workload-scoped evidence.

 Select deterministic kernels and end-to-end programs from the workload ladder, pair each with a pinned C reference and, only where maintenance is affordable, a Rust/Zig reference implementing the same algorithm, allocation strategy,